luxdvie/WS2812Controller/README.md

   - Randomly cycle R / G / B / W through the strip.

 4) Christmas Mode 2
-  - Iterate an array of R / G / B / W LEDs through the strip from top to bottom and bottom to top
+  - Iterate a segment of R / G / B / W LEDs through the strip from top to bottom and bottom to top

-# Hardware

-- WS2812 (Neopixel) LED Light Strip
-- Raspberry Pi 3 Model B or Raspberry Pi Zero
-- 5V 2A Power Supply
-- 1N4001 Diode (or equivalent)

-# Reading
+# Important Reading

 I found this NPM package : https://www.npmjs.com/package/rpi-ws281x-native Read this page.

 It led me to follow the instructions here at Adafruit: https://learn.adafruit.com/neopixels-on-raspberry-pi.

 Connect your raspi according to those instructions.
+I have been using my Pi's with a diode instead of the level converter, and they work well.

+# Hardware

+- WS2812 (Neopixel) LED Light Strip or LEDs
+- Raspberry Pi 3 Model B or Raspberry Pi Zero (other Raspberry Pis should work fine but are untested)
+- 5V 2A Power Supply
+- 1N4001 Diode (or equivalent) or a level converter.
+See https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring

 # Connections